Vera24-vee/KINDERGATEN-APP/README.md

 4. **Set Environment Variables**
    In the Render dashboard, go to your service → Environment → Add the following:

-   - `DATABASE`: Your MongoDB connection string
+   - `DATABASE`: Your MongoDB connection string (keep this secure!)
-   - `SESSION_SECRET`: A random string for session security
+   - `SESSION_SECRET`: A secure random string for session management
    - `NODE_ENV`: `production`

+   **🔒 Security**: Never expose your database credentials in code or documentation.

 5. **Deploy**
    - Click "Create Web Service"